Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 I am an attorney licensed in Washington State and Alaska.
 My practice is devoted to consumer protection.

-Please understand that I am not your attorney without a signed fee agreement.
+Please understand that I am not “your” attorney without a signed fee agreement, and I am only able to take a limited number of cases.

 Call 911 and get to safety.